KrittikaSheokand/Can-Ozempic-cure-obesity-or-hypertension-/README.md

 # Can-Ozempic-cure-obesity-or-hypertension?

-## Causal Analysis: Estimating the impact of ozempic on the treatment of obesity/hypertension using double lasso regression.
+## Causal Analysis: Estimating the impact of ozempic on the treatment of obesity/hypertension using double-lasso regression.

 Causal Analysis Setup: Since this is not a randomized experiment, potential endogeneity issues can arise while determining the effect of ozempic on the target population through observational data.
 Whether a patient is given ozempic or not is not completely random, therefore trying to look at patients who got ozempic and who did not and calculating the average treatment effect as their difference would be misleading.
 We need to control for confounding factors here, which means there are factors influencing whether a patient was given ozempic or not and that needs to be controlled.
 For example, a patient might have been given ozempic in hospital but not during a home visit.